CQElab/CQElab/content/authors/admin/_index.md

           parallax: false
 ---

-Mo Chen is an Assistant Professor in MSE at UW.
-Mo is an experimentalist interested in Quantum Devices and Materials, Quantum Control and Sensing, and Quantum Computing.
-In winter, you may find him snowboarding in the mountain.
+Mo Chen is an Assistant Professor in the Department of Materials Science & Engineering at the University of Washington.
+As an experimentalist, his interests span Quantum Devices and Materials, Quantum Control and Sensing, and Quantum Computing.
+When he's not advancing the frontiers of quantum science, you might find him snowboarding in the mountains during the winter season.